alibaba/Tora/README.md

 - [x] Release our inference code and model weights
 - [x] Provide a ModelScope Demo
 - [x] Release our training code
+- [ ] Migrate to diffusers and optimize the GPU memory usage
 - [ ] Release complete version of Tora

 ## 🐍 Installation